-The Common Shares are listed and posted for trading on the TSXV under the symbol "CNL".
-The Common Shares commenced trading on the TSXV effective May 28, 2021.
-The following table indicates the high and low values and volume with respect to trading activity for the Common Shares on the TSXV on a monthly basis for Collective's financial year ended December 31, 2022 (Source: TMX Datalinx).
+The Common Shares are listed and posted for trading on the TSX under the symbol "CNL".
+The Common Shares commenced trading on the TSXV effective May 28, 2021 and were subsequently delisted from the TSXV following the graduation of the Corporation to the TSX effective September 6, 2023.
+The following table indicates the high and low values and volume with respect to trading activity for the Common Shares on the TSXV and TSX on a monthly basis for Collective's financial year ended December 31, 2023 (Source: TMX Datalinx).